The Five Stans - Tashkent Departure

 Prior to the payment of your full balance, the final price may change if there is a significant variation in the AUD:USD exchange rate.
 Our trip pricing is determined by what the exchange rates are at the time of publishing the trip.

-A deposit of $2,150 is required to hold your spot.
+A deposit of 25% of the total trip price is required to secure your spot.
 Payment can be made by credit card (fees apply) or bank deposit.

 There is a cooling-off period of 2 weeks.
-(Applicable to all bookings made 110 days in advance.)
+(Applicable to all bookings made at least 120 days before trip departure.)

 We have implemented a ‘lifetime deposit’ guarantee.
 Deposits are not refundable, but they are transferable at any time, right up until the first day of the trip.